Know the Difference Between Parole and Probation?

 Though they probation and parole are different processes, each carries the same threat for offenders who violate the terms.
 Both probationers and parolees are subject to a litany of conditions including meeting with a supervising officer at predetermined intervals, holding a job, attending rehab and/or counseling, and not breaking the law.
 Violations can result in an offender carrying out a sentence in jail.

 If you are in jail or facing prison time, you need an experienced criminal defense attorney.
-Gainesville’s Law Offices of Edwards and Mason specializes in helping accused or convicted individuals get a fair shot at reducing or avoiding jail time.
+Gainesville’s Law Offices of Edwards and Jones specializes in helping accused or convicted individuals get a fair shot at reducing or avoiding jail time.
 Contact us at 877-377-7801.